 Grilled chicken is one easy meal that I make over and over again but this grilled maple mustard chicken just might be my favorite version.
 I usually bake my maple mustard chicken but grilling it sends it over the top good.

 Having some grilled chicken on hand during the week makes meal prepping a lot easier.
 This grilled maple mustard chicken is full of flavor that can be paired with many different sides or even re-purposed and used in a different meal.
+If you’re looking for a really delicious and savory recipe that is similar to this one but is paleo, try this Paleo Honey Mustard Chicken that Sheena from Noshtastic came up with!

 Today I paired my chicken with a Eat Smart Wild Greens and Quinoa Salad Kit, which is one of 7 salads in the Eat Smart Gourmet Vegetable Salad Kits line.
 This salad is made up of kale, beet greens, julienned broccoli, carrots, red cabbage, quinoa and almonds AND comes with an avocado herb dressing.
 It tasted so good with my grilled chicken!